| Jen Currin

 behind a palm tree.

-What language really does for us—
+What language really does for us—to ease the ailment—drops

 in the abyss bucket.